bugcrowd/templates/submissions/description/broken_access_control/idor/view_non_sensitive_information/template.md

 {{screenshot}}

-An attacker could leverage this IDOR vulnerability to extract data by using the following payload:
+An attacker could leverage this IDOR vulnerability to view non-sensitive data by using the following payload:

 ``` bash
 {{payload}}